 Housekeeping is a basic foundation for not only a safe workplace but also a productive one.
 When housekeeping is poor at a worksite, employees are more likely to be hurt on the job.
 The unsafe conditions present due to poor housekeeping is often a contributing factor or a direct cause for workplace injuries.

 It is important to realize the impact housekeeping has on your ability to work safe.

 Three Types of Hazards Resulting From Poor Housekeeping

 3. Laceration hazards- Whether you are working in a construction or a manufacturing setting, there are plenty of sharp objects that can cut your hand or body.
 When items are not properly stored this creates a huge risk for laceration injuries.
-Sharp tools, jagged metal, sharp edged material, etc. can all easily cut through a glove or clothing and injure a worker.
+Sharp tools, jagged metal, sharp-edged materials, etc. can all easily cut through a glove or clothing and injure a worker.

 The injuries that result from poor work area conditions simply do not have to occur.
 These types of injuries are 100% preventable.
 Take time to evaluate your work areas today.
 Look for these three common hazard types.
 Take action to eliminate them so they do not have the chance to injure you or a coworker.

 Discussion point: How can we improve our housekeeping practices here?